Hes-Siemelink/instacli/instacli-spec/language/Instacli Markdown Documents.spec.md

 Hello
 ```

-### Instacli equivalent
+### Yaml equivalent

-The above example is equivalent to the following Instacli code:
+The above example is equivalent to the following Instacli script in Yaml:

 ```yaml instacli
 Code example: Shell command with output check in Instacli